-Staff must share all concerns with the Principal and Safeguarding Governor without delay so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
+Staff must share all concerns with the Principal without delay so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
+The Principal is the ultimate decision-maker in respect of all low-level concerns.
 The DSL and the Human Resource Managers have operational responsibility for the management of allegations or concerns.
 They are responsible for liaising with the LADO or, where the student may be a Vulnerable Adult, the Gloucestershire Adult Protection Co-ordinator.
 Where a low-level concern is raised about the Principal, it should be shared with the Chair of Governors.